 #2 Define the problem

 It is now time to put your empathy and people skills in action.
-The starting point of all methods of conflict resolution and management ever suggested, is to listen.
+The starting point of all conflict resolution and management methods ever suggested, is to listen.
 Listen carefully to what the two conflicting parties say.
 Especially if strong emotions are involved, people must tell their story and get it out of their system.

 When rationality seems to start taking over again, ask a few questions to understand what the actual problem is.

 One of the most effective approaches at this point, is to ask questions like: “Let me see if I get it clearly, you are upset because …?” or “So, you feel that you were insulted/overlooked…?”.

 That way, you show that you have been listening and you really care.
 It will sooth the mood of the people involved and make them open up to a solution.
 More often than not, both sides are right from their point of view.
 You would probably interpret the situation the same way if you were in their shoes.
 And talking them from such a place of understanding is how you should deal with and resolve conflict within a team at work, especially as a manager.